Wayne Rooney plans to enjoy the FIFA World Cup 2014

-England striker says he's enjoying himself in Brazil after forgettable experiences in his previous two World Cups — 2006 & 2010
+England veteran striker Wayne Rooney says he's enjoying himself in Brazil after much forgettable experiences in his previous two World Cups — 2006 & 2010

 Rio de Janeiro: After two forgettable experiences at previous World Cups, England talisman Wayne Rooney has vowed to enjoy himself at the 2014 tournament in Brazil regardless of the outcome.

 England striker Wayne Rooney during a training session in Rio de Janeiro on Monday.
 Pic/AFP

 Having injured himself ahead of his maiden tournament in Germany in 2006, the Manchester United striker was sent off for stamping on Portugal's Ricardo Carvalho as England went out on penalties in the quarter-finals.